 It is low on saturated fat and high in monounsaturated and polyunsaturated fats, which makes it healthy because it reduces cholesterol levels and does not contribute to coronary diseases.
 Each teaspoon of sunflower oil already contains 8.9 grams of omega-6 polyunsaturated fat.

 Semi-refined sunflower oil is a heat-stable oil that has an extremely high smoke point of 450°F or 232°C. Another great thing about it is that it has a considerably longer shelf life so you can use it for a lot longer than other oils.
 With proper storage, you can keep it up to one year in your kitchen.
 Just make sure to store the bottle in a cool, dry place and keep it away from direct sunlight and heat.

+Sunflower oil is most commonly used for all-around cooking and deep frying.
 You can use either refined high-oleic sunflower oil or semi-refined sunflower oil to replace peanut oil for all-around cooking.
 They are both great for deep frying because of their high smoke point.

 Sunflower oil is also known for its subtle flavor, which makes them an excellent choice for baking.
 You can use it for greasing your baking pans or as a healthier replacement to butter in some baking recipes.

 3. Canola Oil